-The Reheat feature reheats 4-36 ounces of previously cooked foods or a plate of leftovers.
+The Reheat feature reheats single servings of previously cooked foods or a plate of leftovers.

-- Place covered food in the oven.
+Place covered food in the oven.
 Press REHEAT.
-The oven starts immediately. - The oven signals when steam is sensed and the time remaining begins counting down.
+The oven starts immediately.

+The oven signals when steam is sensed and the time remaining begins counting down.